- Current students

-This programme can turn your dream of working in the zoo industry into reality.
+This distance-learning programme can turn your dream of working in the zoo industry into reality.
 Develop your knowledge and understanding of how to maintain the safety and welfare of animals, and yourself, in a captive wild animal environment.
-This includes feeding, safety and hygiene practices, natural behaviours, enrichment and life histories.
+This includes feeding, safety, and hygiene practices, natural behaviours, enrichment, and life histories.

 - The only qualification in New Zealand that can train you to become a zookeeper.